Pebble (watch): Pebble SDK

 Pebble Technology announced that an open Pebble software development kit (SDK) would be released before shipment of the watches began.
 A proof-of-concept watchface SDK and documentation were released on April 12, 2013.
-The released SDK was limited to development for watch faces, simple applications, and games.
-The second release of the SDK (renamed PebbleKit) was released on May 17, 2013, and added support for two-way communication between Pebbles and smartphones running iOS or Android via the AppMessage framework.
+Eventually, Pebble SDK version 1.0 was released was limited to development for watch faces, simple applications, and games.
+SDK version 2.0 (later renamed PebbleKit) was released on May 17, 2013, and added support for two-way communication between Pebbles and smartphones running iOS or Android via the AppMessage framework.